distributed-control-systems/SUGAR/internal_structure_and_operations.md

     {["e0"]}    {["e1"]}    {["e2"]}    {["e3"]}    {["e12"]}    {["e13"]}    {["e23"]}    {["e123"]}
 ```

-Since the algebra contains **8 basis elements**, we define a multivector:
+Since the algebra contains **8 basis elements**, a multivector as the following one can be defined:

 ```matlab
 >> A = e0 + 2*e1 - e2 + 5*e3 + e123